 Shelley and Wileman Backstamps

-Both Shelley and Wileman used a variety of backstamps over the years.
-Indeed, backstamps are often the first thing a collector looks for.
+Backstamps are often the first thing a collector looks for.
 Although a backstamp may be an indicator of authenticity, the backstamp alone is insufficient to guarantee genuineness.
-Counterfeit backstamps have been applied to ordinary pottery, and in some cases transfers have been applied to bonafide Shelley whiteware.
+Counterfeit backstamps have been applied to ordinary pottery, and in some cases transfers have been applied to bona fide Shelley whiteware.
 To complicate matters, some genuine Shelley pieces have no backstamp at all, for example salt and pepper shakers.

-Set forth below are some of the most common backstamps.
+Set forth below are some of the most common backstamps used on Fine Bone China and miniatures.

 ![]() |